miles-lenz/thesis-bachelor/README.md

 ## Usage

-The two main scripts can be called with the following command:
+The main scripts can be called with the following command:
 ```python
 python <file> <function_name> <kwargs>
 ```